Contact us

 1. Go to Preferences, then Privacy.

-2. Here, you will see the option to Block cookies, and you can adjust the type of blocking you wish to perform.
+2. There you will see the option Block cookies to adjust the type of blocking you want to apply.

 Safari for iOS